WJOX (AM): History

 During the late 1980s and early 1990s, several AM stations in Birmingham debuted afternoon sports talk call-in shows.
 Local sportswriter Paul Finebaum had debuted a popular show on WAPI.
 In 1990, Herb Winches, a former TV sports anchor on WBRC and WVTM, moved his own popular show with co-host Ben Cook from WERC to WVOK.
-Because Winches' show was fairly successful, and because, by the 1990s, there were few AM radio stations that were successful playing music, station management made the decision to launch an all-sports station in 1992.
+Because Winches' show was fairly successful, and because, by the 1990s, there were few AM radio stations that were successful playing music, station management made the decision to launch an all-sports station, WJOX, in 1992.

 On November 29, 2006, WJOX began simulcasting on the 100.5 FM frequency of sister station WRAX.
 On December 1, the AM station changed its call letters to WSPZ, and the WJOX call sign moved to the FM station.
-On January 8, 2007, WJOX-FM and WSPZ began separate sports programming schedules.
+On January 8, 2007, WJOX and WSPZ began separate sports programming schedules.
 Three of the local call-in shows from the former WJOX moved to FM, and a new morning-drive show was created, reuniting former WJOX morning drive personalities Matt Coulter and Scott Griffin.
 As a result of the change, and to differentiate itself from WJOX, an affiliate of ESPN Radio, WSPZ affiliated with Fox Sports Radio.
 Coulter was let go by WSPZ on January 22, 2008, when his contract was not renewed.
-Scott Griffin was fired on July 17, 2008, and his show was replaced with syndicated sports talk, then Don Imus's nationally syndicated morning show.
+Scott Griffin was fired on July 17, 2008, and his show was replaced with syndicated sports talk, then Imus in the Morning.

-The station returned to the WJOX call sign on February 8, 2010, and simulcasted WJOX-FM 94.5.

-On January 1, 2012, WJOX split from its simulcast with WJOX-FM 94.5 and rebranded as "690 The Fan".
-The station currently airs programming from the Fox Sports Radio Network.
+The station returned to the WJOX call sign on February 8, 2010, when it began simulcasting WJOX-FM 94.5.
+On January 1, 2012, WJOX split from its simulcast with WJOX-FM, rebranded as "690 The Fan", and returned to carrying primarily Fox Sports Radio.
 In 2013, the station was once again rebranded as "Jox 3".